 “Passion, Creativity, Spirituality – these are my artistic core.
 Painting is a conversation, a relationship, a dance between me and the subject I am painting.
 Images either inspire or emerge as they will.
 Faces, flowers, furry friends, perhaps a humble salt and pepper shaker…I never know what will beg to be painted, but once my soul is aroused, the alchemy begins.

 MY CREATIVE PROCESS

-I tend to paint rather small scale – anywhere from 5″ x 7″ up to 16″ x 20″ with very few larger than that.
+I started out painting rather small scale – anywhere from 5″ x 7″ up to 16″ x 20″ with very few larger than that.
 I love the process of painting small and frequently.
 Small paintings exude intimacy, they lure you in for a closer look and they can hang many more places than a very large painting.
 Groupings of small paintings make for a creative and versatile expression, allowing one to redesign the collection at whim.
 View my artwork here.

 Gouache, an opaque watercolor, is pure joy and appeals to my fiery nature, it dries fast, is exceptionally versatile and lends itself to spontaneity, and I use it for my many small works, and often incorporate ink into it to satisfy my love of drawing.
 Of late, my wax-varnished gouache paintings are often mistaken for oil paintings – to my delight!
 I often use bold black ink as my sketching medium when composing a new painting.
 You can watch me paint here.